BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 !img("zcell109.png")

 We'll do the cave a bit later.
-Head down to the beach, which is filled with wild Sandygast, and surf to the top.
+Head down to the beach, which is filled with wild Sandygast and **Palossand**, and surf to the top.

 **ZCell 110: Route 9**